asisk/weddell-seal-mark-recap/AndroidStudioProjects/WeddellSealMarkRecap/README.md

 # weddell-seal-mark-recap-app
 Next generation Android app to support data capture in the field

+October 18, 2023
+Test Version : app-debug-csvWriter-obsScreen
+Home screen displays two action options, add observation and write to csv Write to csv capability is still being tested with File Picker functionality coming soon to allow for a user to select the desired location for the csv file
+Add observation takes the user to an updated screen that has interactive fields that reflect the user entered values in addition to metadata fields such as date and gps
+Save observation functionality is still being tested and will result in writing a record to a local database to persist all observations collected during an app’s session

 October 9, 2023
 Test Version: app-debug-nav-gps-screen
 App installs and loads an initial screen with the option to click the plus sign to navigate to a screen that displays gps fields and datetime